rduplain/memo/startups-for-people-with-problems.md

 Your valuation is low or impossible to predict when are you getting started.
 You will uncover many solutions to this very problem.
-[SAFE notes][safe-notes] are popular, even with their
+[SAFE notes][safe-notes] are one such solution, even with their [own problems][safe-note-problems].
-[own problems][safe-note-problems].
 The idea is to defer a more firm valuation until a later date.
+More broadly, a convertible note allows a founding team to "borrow" money with intent to convert the debt into equity at a future round.

 [safe-notes]: https://www.ycombinator.com/documents/
 [safe-note-problems]: https://techcrunch.com/2017/07/08/why-safe-notes-are-not-safe-for-entrepreneurs/